On the Wordos Jury Piece

 What We Don't Want to See

-The first three chapters of your current novel.
-Well...
-OK, we'll look at it, but novel excerpts can be problematic.
+Three chapters of your current novel.
+We will look at it, but novel excerpts can be problematic.
 It can be difficult to show a plot or reveal characters within the excerpted bits.

 Secret Memoir.
 See memoir.
 Also, this one can be socially awkward if the secret is revealed after everyone's critiqued the protagonist in unflattering ways.